burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

    * **Lines 28-30**: The gradient is created by linear interpolation between two colors.
 The parameter ``t`` varies from 0 (top) to 1 (bottom).

    * **Lines 55-58**: Drawing from back to front ensures closer mountains correctly overlap distant ones.
-This is called the **painter's algorithm**—draw distant objects first, then paint over them with closer objects.
+This is called the **painter's algorithm** draw distant objects first, then paint over them with closer objects.

    **Challenge Extension:** Add a sun (circle) in the sky, or create a reflection by flipping the mountains and drawing them with reduced opacity below a "water line."